cyyeh/ml-platform/README.md

         make down

-* To visit JupyterLab type the following address on your favorite browser:
+* To visit JupyterLab, type the following address on your favorite browser:

         http://localhost:8888/

-* To visit TensorBoard type the following address on your favorite browser:
+* To visit TensorBoard, type the following address on your favorite browser:

         http://localhost:6006/

-* To visit Mlflow type the following address on your favorite browser:
+* To visit Mlflow, type the following address on your favorite browser:

         http://localhost:5000/